 - A. Establish for each year a professional development focus, consistent with the system-wide goals.
-There will be three (3) full days of professional development for the 2019-2020 school year and four (4) full days of professional development thereafter. - B. Plan and arrange for the provision of a range of professional development programs which will be offered through the system.
+There will be three (3) full days of professional development each school year. - B. Plan and arrange for the provision of a range of professional development programs which will be offered through the system.
 These programs will be made available at a variety of times, such as, but not limited to, before school, after school and during school vacation periods.
 The initial professional development catalog and schedule will be published on or by October 1, February 1, and June 1. - C. Monitor and evaluate the system's professional development program. - D. (For the 2019-2020 year only) In addition, each teacher will be responsible for seven (7) hours of professional development each year (July 1st through June 30th).
 The School Department will publish at least annually a list of on-site professional development offerings that will be updated during the year.
-A teacher may satisfy the seven (7) hours of professional development off-site and in small increments with the prior approval of his/her department head/coordinator and the building principal.
+A teacher may satisfy the seven (7) hours of professional development off-site and in small increments with the prior approval of their department head/coordinator and the building principal.
 Any course that benefits students or improves curriculum and instruction will be approved.
 Courses taken for lane changes will not be credited toward the seven (7) hours of professional development.
 The seven (7) hours may not be completed during the regular work day and failure to complete the seven (7) hours by June 30th of each year will result in a deduction of the equivalent of a day's pay (1/183rd).